Ph.D., UCLA, 2000

 A.B., Harvard University, 1992

 I am interested in the cultures of medieval reading as they are preserved in manuscripts.
-My recent book, Reading in the Wilderness, shows that the format of a late-medieval miscellany reveals surprising connections between the private reading of a meditative lyric and the public performance of civic drama.
-Other projects in process address the material and literary forms of Chaucer’s “Tale of Sir Thopas,” the role of the artifact in visionary writing from the Dream of the Rood to Julian of Norwich, and the relation between late-medieval vernacular literature and the book of hours.
+In my first book, Reading in the Wilderness (Chicago 2007), I explore the format of a late-medieval miscellany to reveal surprising connections between the private reading of a meditative lyric and the public performance of civic drama.
+My current projects include a handbook of literary manuscript studies and a long-term study of the connections between late-medieval vernacular literature and the book of hours.

---“Forms of Reading in the Book of Brome.”
-In Form and Reform: New Studies in the Long Fifteenth Century, ed.
-Kathleen Tonry and Shannon Gayk.
-Columbus, OH: Ohio State University Press (forthcoming 2010).
+-- “Forms of Reading in the Book of Brome.”
+In Form and Reform: Reading Across the Fifteenth Century, ed.
+Kathleen Tonry and Shannon Gayk, 19-39.
+Columbus, OH: Ohio State University Press, 2011.

 -- “The Pre-History of the Book.”
 PMLA 124.2 (2009): 1-15.

---Reading in the Wilderness: Private Devotion and Public Performance in Late Medieval England (Chicago: University of Chicago Press, 2007).
+-- Reading in the Wilderness: Private Devotion and Public Performance in Late Medieval England (Chicago: University of Chicago Press, 2007).
 [Winner, 2008 Book of the Year from the Conference on Christianity and Literature]

-UNDERGRADUATE COURSES: Major English Poets, Advanced Prose, Chaucer, Medieval Women Writers and Readers, Introduction to Manuscript Study, Medieval Dream-Vision, Medieval Manuscripts to New Media, Medieval Drama and Medieval Lyric
+UNDERGRADUATE COURSES: Major English Poets, Chaucer, Medieval Women Writers and Readers, Introduction to Manuscript Study, Medieval Dream-Vision, Medieval Manuscripts to New Media, Medieval Drama, and Medieval Lyric

 GRADUATE COURSES: The Canterbury Tales, Teaching Practicum, Medieval Visionary Writing, Medieval Drama, Medieval Manuscripts and Literary Form